isc-projects/bind9/bin/dnssec/dnssec-signzone.rst

 .. option:: -D

-   This option indicates that only those record types automatically managed by ``dnssec-signzone``, i.e., RRSIG, NSEC, NSEC3 and NSEC3PARAM records, should be included in the output.
+   This option indicates that only those record types automatically managed by :program:`dnssec-signzone`, i.e., RRSIG, NSEC, NSEC3 and NSEC3PARAM records, should be included in the output.
    If smart signing (:option:`-S`) is used, DNSKEY records are also included.
    The resulting file can be included in the original zone file with ``$INCLUDE``.
 This option cannot be combined with :option:`-O raw <-O>`